Telekors/mfe_saw/README.rst

 Installation
 ------------

-To install mfe_saw, use pip:
+To install MFE_SAW, use pip:

 .. code-block:: bash